Chapter 6: Germudrir Mill

 At his relieved expression, Kanéko felt a surge of relief herself.
 She only half meant it, but Garèo was right.
-She had to admit that it was her fault, even if she only thought only her initial words were offensive.
+She had to admit that it was her fault, even if only her initial words were offensive.

 Salcid’s tail tapped on the pipe and his ears perked up.
 “Thank you, Lady Lurkuklan.
 You’ll find she is very loyal and friendly if you—”

 He continued to speak, but Kanéko stopped paying attention.
 She realized that he expected her to follow in her father’s footsteps.
 The only problem was her father made his name in multiple battles and becoming a Fourth Circle knight and a mage known throughout the lands.
 She could never step in his footsteps, not without magic.

 Kanéko had to prove herself with the only skill she appeared to have: her mechanical skill.
 She needed to learn more and to find out how to create devices like the Farimon device above her instead of her fumbling efforts in the stable.
 She needed help and the only place she knew to find it was Jinto Panzir.